YF-Tung/domain-name-checker/README.md

 * Add domains you want to check into `domains.csv`
 * Add mailing config into config.ini
 * `./domain-name-checker.py`
+* It sends mails when some test failed.
+Specify `./domain-name-checker.py --always-send-email true` to force send a mail.
+* For further help, type `./domain-name-checker.py -h`

 ## Config.ini example
 ```ini